Documentation Index

 Click + New Tool to open the tool editor.
-A custom tool has four sections:
+A custom tool has four sections:- Basic Information

 - Authentication